microsoft/code-with-engineering-playbook/team-agreements/code-with-agreements.md

   - design reviews?
   - code reviews?
   - pair programming?
-- After CSE starts playing the role of Scrum Master, do we rotate and switch between a CSE and a CP Scrum Master?
+- After a first sprint where one person of CSE starts playing the role of Scrum Master, do we rotate and switch between a CSE and a CP Scrum Master?
+NB: we strongly encourage to rotate and switch between a CSE and a CP Scrum Master.
+But we recommend to have only one Scrum Master per sprint to avoid confusion in the team.